-If you've ever been to Bali, no doubt you've fallen head-over-paws for its furry residents.
-So why not say thanks to the people who help look after them?
-Simply donate to one of these awesome animal charities.
+If you've ever been to Bali, no doubt you've fallen head-over-paws for its furry residents and stunning wildlife.
+So why not say thanks to the awesome animal charities in Bali who work so hard to look after them?

 Words by Alexandra Ancilla.

 The past few years has been a whirlwind for us all – the pandemic hit people hard in lots of different ways.
 But did you know that it’s not only us hoomans affected by the pandemic, but the island’s resident animals too?
 Here in Bali, stray animals can be found practically everywhere you turn, and sadly, it’s been an ongoing issue since forever.
 Pre-Covid, the population of stray dogs reached over 500,000, and since the pandemic broke out, we are now seeing twice to triple the typical number of pets being dumped on the streets.

 Luckily, there are a number of animal welfare associations and charities in Bali that are dedicating their lives to rescuing our furry friends as well as reptiles and sea animals whenever they can.
 If you want to help out but not sure how, spare some change and pass it on to these good peeps below – from Bali dog charities to cat rescue organisations and sterilisation programs too.

 Animal charities in Bali – dogs & cats